 Some participants will be asked to spend the night in a sleep laboratory for this work, while others will use portable sleep monitoring equipment in their own homes, Spencer says.
 Participants’ memory for a spatial game, a motor sequence or emotional material will be assessed in addition to a battery of tests which assess basic neuropsychological functions.

 Spencer says, “People are hungry for practical information about their sleep quality.
 I often give talks to retiree groups and seniors, offering common sense tips such as that the body temperature needs to be at its daytime low in order to sleep well.
 Our sleep research helps to remind people that we spend a considerable time sleeping, up to one third of our lives.
 Good quality sleep warrants attention and can very much enhance quality of life.”

-Article courtesy of the UMass Office of News & Media Relations originally posted here http://www.umass.edu/newsoffice/umass-amherst-sleep-research-may-offer-new-treatment-directions-age-related-memory-decline
+This article is courtesy of the UMass Office of News & Media Relations.
+It was originally posted at http://www.umass.edu/newsoffice/umass-amherst-sleep-research-may-offer-new-treatment-directions-age-related-memory-decline.